-When the tenancy has ended and the tenant owes you money you can make a claim against the tenant's bond.
+If the tenant owes you money after the tenancy ends, you can make a claim against the tenant's bond.

 The main reasons a claim can be made against the bond are:

-This is not an exhaustive list.
-There may be other legitimate reasons for making a claim against the tenant's bond, such as the cost of disposing of goods left behind by the tenant.
-The claim must relate to a breach of the tenancy agreement by the tenant.
+There may be other legitimate reasons for making a claim against the tenant's bond, including the cost of disposing of goods left behind by the tenant.

 Fair wear and tear